-Advanced techniques and individual expression in one area of printmaking: intaglio, relief, lithography or screen printing.
-Course is repeatable for credit; may be taken 3 times for a total of 9 credits.
+Advanced techniques and individual expression in one area of printmaking: intaglio, relief, lithography or screen printing. .
+P: Art 371, 373, 375 or 377.
+Fall and Spring.

-P: ART 373 or ART 375.
-REC: ART 105, ART 107, ART 302, ART 304 Fall and Spring.

 ART 478.
 Honors in the Major.
 3 Credits.

 Honors in the Major is designed to recognize student excellence within interdisciplinary and disciplinary academic programs.
 P: min 3.50 all cses req for major and min gpa 3.75 all UL cses req for major.
 Fall and Spring.